CPQ DevKit™ for Oracle

 }

-To open the list of available commands, you must right-click on the project explorer panel and select the DevKit menu or open the list of all available commands (CTRL
+To open the list of available commands, you must right-click on the project explorer panel and select the DevKit menu or open the list of all available commands (CTRL+SHIFT+P) and type DevKit into the search bar.

 Complete List of Commands